cableguy99/docs/docs/wp-and-research/technical-whitepaper.md

 1. Every masternode can determine the index of the current slot based on the current time and ”any discrepancies between parties’ local time are insignificant in comparison with the length of time represented by a slot” [Cardano](#Cardano2017)

 2. The amount of a slot time is sufficient to guarantee that any message transmitted by an honest party at the beginning of the time window will be received by any other honest party by the end of that time window.
-While this assumption similar to [Cardano](#Cardano2017), Tao requires it in order for a block creator to propagate its created block to the corresponding block verifier to ensure that the block is signed by both the masternodes before the next block creator builds another block on top of it.
+While this assumption is similar to [Cardano](#Cardano2017), Tao requires it in order for a block creator to propagate its created block to the corresponding block verifier to ensure that the block is signed by both the masternodes before the next block creator builds another block on top of it.

 As mentioned in Section [TaoOverview](#Sec:MasternodeDesign), in our setting, we assume that the fixed collection of $m$ (150) masternodes